josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📚_sources_and_evidence_register.md

 what has not been independently checked or cannot be inferred
 ```

-At creation:
+At the 19 August review:

-- 88 canonical URLs were recovered;
+- 102 canonical URLs were preserved;
-- 50 domains were represented;
+- 56 domains were represented;
 - tracking parameters were removed where they did not identify distinct content;
 - duplicate AP and republication routes were preserved where their circulation history matters;
 - spreadsheet suffix artefacts such as `,Tier` were removed;
 - named but unlinked sources were retained separately;
-- and source presence was not converted into evidentiary endorsement.
+- source presence was not converted into evidentiary endorsement;
+- new incident, attribution, mechanism and comparative sources were separated by function;
+- and actor-derived scale or access claims were kept distinct from affected-authority findings.

 Future updates should: